adamviola/EntityOutliner/README.md

 ![Image of the keybind selector for toggling the outlines and selector screen](https://i.imgur.com/au39Ov1.png "Hopefully o and p aren't taken!")

-Custom keybinds are provided to open th entity the selector and toggle the outline.
+Custom keybinds are provided to open the entity selector and toggle the outline.
 The outline can also be toggled via a button inside the entity selector.

 ## Installation